nuclearpasta/react-native-drax/README.md

 <a name="acknowledgements"></a>
 ## Acknowledgments

-The bulk of this library was written by [Joe Lafiosca](https://twitter.com/joelafiosca) over the course of December 2019.
-Joe would like to give thanks to co-founder Mark Thomas for being patient with the development process.
+The initial version of this library was written by [Joe Lafiosca](https://github.com/lafiosca) over the course of December 2019.
+Joe would like to give thanks to Nuclear Pasta co-founder Mark Thomas for being patient with the development process.
 Joe would also like to give thanks to Lena Raine, Tom Jenkinson, Rollie Pemberton, David Minnick, Tim Smith, and Danny Baranowsky for providing most of the coding background music that inspired this work.